South Sudan

 South Sudan Photography Tour: Day 2

-After breakfast and finalising our permits to travel we will fly to Kapoeta in Eastern Equatoria where we will meet our drivers who will take us to a remote corner of eastern Equatoria, home of the spectacular Jiye people, with their intricately beaded crown jewellery and bodily scarification.
+After breakfast and finalising our permits to travel we will fly to Kapoeta in Eastern Equatoria where we will meet our drivers who will take us to a remote corner of eastern Equatoria, home of the spectacular Toposa people, with their intricately beaded crown jewellery and body scarification.

 South Sudan Photography Tour: Day 3

-Today we will enjoy a full day of visiting Jiye communities for photography.
+Today we will enjoy a full day of visiting Toposa communities for photography.

 South Sudan Photography Tour: Day 3